invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/GetUserInfo.rst

     - Encoding is the parameter specifying the encoding of the CSV/JSON output file.
     - Default: UTF8

+-UserIds (optional)
+    - UserId is the parameter specifying a single user ID or UPN to filter the results.

 Output
 """"""""""""""""""""""""""
 The output will be saved to the 'Users' directory within the 'Output' directory.